Spanish Major and Minor

 - Six courses in Spanish and Spanish American literature or film, and

-- Two semesters of SPAN 490 (Senior Seminar), in which students write a senior essay.
+- Two semesters of SPAN H490 (Senior Seminar), in which students write a senior essay.

 - Of the six required courses, three should be at the 200 level and three at the 300 level.

 - A minimum of three of the 200- and 300-level courses must be taken at Haverford or Bryn Mawr; of these, at least two must be at the 300 level.

 - Students who qualify by pre-college training or study abroad may substitute 300-level courses for the 200-level offerings.

 - The program must include at least two courses at the 200 or 300 level that focus substantially on literature prior to 1898.

 Students may not count Bryn Mawr courses SPAN B110 (Introducción al análisis cultural) and SPAN B120 (Introducción al análisis literario) toward major requirements.